Welcome to Advantech Digital

 Potential Risks and Drawbacks

-JIT manufacturing comes with potential risks and drawbacks such as disruptions in the entire supply chain, dependence on suppliers, and challenges in adapting to sudden demand fluctuations.
+This type of manufacturing comes with potential risks and drawbacks such as disruptions in the entire supply chain, dependence on suppliers, and challenges in adapting to sudden demand fluctuations.
 Supply chain disruptions can cause order fulfillment issues, delays in production and delivery commitments, and can even result in factories being unable to meet demand.

-JIT manufacturing also increases reliance on suppliers due to the necessity of close coordination and communication, which, if not maintained, could adversely affect the production process.
+JIT also increases reliance on suppliers due to the necessity of close coordination and communication, which, if not maintained, could adversely affect the production process.

 JIT Manufacturing in Different Industries